For WHM version 11.28 and later

 You must automate the database name and credentials.
 This will change based on the application.

-To learn more about database username limits, click your database type to expand the following:
+To learn more about database username limits, click your database type:

 MySQL limits the database username to 16 characters.
 The system includes the database prefix (the first eight characters of the cPanel account's username and an underscore character) in the character count for the username.